-If one word comes to mind at the mention of how to write a white paper, effort could well be the frontrunner.
-Much like standing at the foot of a mountain, or starting a Peter Jackson movie, writing one can seem daunting.
+If you had to describe writing a white paper with one word, it would be effort.
+Much like standing at the foot of a mountain or starting a Peter Jackson movie, writing a business white paper can seem daunting.

 It elaborates: